 In Table 2, we demonstrate the impact these parameters have on segmentation performance.
 Ns and Nc are the number of discovered states and the number classes respectively.
 Similarity scores for the manual segmentations and the HDP-HMM algorithm are shown in the last two columns of Table 2.
 The number of classes for the manual segmentations is fixed to 61, the number of phones used to mark the corpus.
 For HDP-HMM, Ns is typically change between 20 and 75 while Nc varies between 23 and 139 depending on the configuration settings.

 Note that increasing the number of classes results in an increase in the in-class similarity scores, but the out-of-class dissimilarity scores remain relatively constant.
 If we consider the last row of the table, we observe that the number of classes (51) is roughly comparable to the number of phones (61), yet the similarity score for HDP-HMM is 88% larger (0.83 vs. 0.44).
 This suggests that HDP-HMM segmentation is a promising approach.
+We also believe this demonstrates that the segments discovered by our algorithm can be modeled with simpler models when incorporated into more complex systems such as a speech recognition system.

 In Table 3, excerpts from automatically discovered lexicons are shown for four different parameter configurations.
 This data was the result of processing utterance SA1 for speakers FALK0 and FCJF0.
 The labels shown are arbitrarily assigned during the discovery process.
 Though we don’t expect the value of the label to be repeated for a different set of data, we can see that there is a general similarity in the sequence of labels for similar words spoken by different speakers.
 For example, word “all” in the first row of the table is represented by segments “60-54-80-41” for FALK0 and “29-54-80-41” for FCJF0.